Sajiyah-Salat/BlogWeb/README.md

 # BlogWeb
-This Website is Made with the use of only html and css so Any beginner person can contribute in this project.
-You can check live webite here and make changes according to it.If you want to do Non-code contribution you cna add your written blog in this.
+This Website is made with the use of only html and css so any beginner person can contribute in this project.
+You can check live website here and make changes according to it.If you want to do Non-code contribution you can add your written blog in this.
 ## This repo will be partcipating in the [Hacktoberfest](https://hacktoberfest.com/) 2022.

 ![](https://hacktoberfest.digitalocean.com/_nuxt/img/logo-hacktoberfest-full.f42e3b1.svg)